marcmelendez/txt2tangle/README.md

 * `%! codecontinue: <filename>` resumes output to the file specified.
 * `%! codeblock: <blockname>` specifies a block of code.
+* `%! codeblockend` marks the end of a block of code.
 * `%! codeinsert: <blockname>` or
 `%! codeinsert: <blockname> src: <filename>` inserts the specified block from the source file mentioned.
 If no